mwernli/digilog-crawling/README.md

 Note that the `URL` must include the protocol (http[s]://).

+Additionally, any further configuration settings can be passed to scrapy with the syntax `-s SETTING_KEY1=value1 SETTING_KEY2=value2`, as documented [here](https://docs.scrapy.org/en/latest/topics/settings.html).
+For example, use `-s DEPTH_LIMIT=3` to limit the depth of the crawl on large websites.

 You can also use the convenience script in the scrapy folder like this:
 ```
 ./simple_crawl.sh MODE URL